kloptops/TRIMUI_EX/README.md

-# TRIMUI EX
+# TRIMUI_EX

 This is a simple framework that will be used to bootstrap PortMaster.
+But like everything it has spiraled out of control...

 ## Installation Instructions